AFLplusplus/Website/content/docs/fuzzing_in_depth.md

 Also, it is recommended to set `export AFL_IMPORT_FIRST=1` to load test cases from other fuzzers in the campaign first.
-But note that can slow down the start of the first fuzz by quite a lot of you have many fuzzers and/or many seeds.
+But note that can slow down the start of the first fuzz by quite a lot if you have many fuzzers and/or many seeds.

 If you have a large corpus, a corpus from a previous run or are fuzzing in a CI, then also set `export AFL_CMPLOG_ONLY_NEW=1` and `export AFL_FAST_CAL=1`.